leennoah/DMM_Fall2022/calendar.md

   * Homework - capture 50 photos of an object
 ### C2.
 TBA
   * Handheld Scanning
-  * in class demo with clay objects
+  * in class demo with clay objectss
   * Introduce Project 3 (scan yourself and an object and render them into a photo)
   * Partner up
   * `Project Due Tuesday April 7th`